-Robert T. Sakata is President of Sakata Farms in Brighton, Colorado, which was started by his father, Bob.
+Robert T. Sakata is President of Sakata Farms in Brighton Colorado, which was started by his father, Bob.
 Growing up on the family farm, his parents were a great example of how important involvement in the community is.
-Following their footsteps, Sakata is founding President of the Board of Directors for the Colorado Fruit & Vegetable Growers Association, which aims to fill a need for a common voice representing produce growers across the state.
+Following their footsteps, Robert is the founding President of the Board of Directors for the Colorado Fruit & Vegetable Growers Association.

-Sakata served Colorado on the Water Quality Control Commission for 15 years appointed by three different governors.
-While studying at the Molecular Cellular & Developmental Biology Department at University of Colorado, Sakata worked for AMGEN when they opened their research labs in Boulder.
-Currently Sakata Farms grows onions, winter wheat, grain corn, and pinto beans on his family farm.
+Robert served Colorado on the Water Quality Control Commission for 15 years appointed by three different governors.
+While studying at the Molecular Cellular & Developmental Biology Department at the University of Colorado, Robert worked for AMGEN when they opened their research lab in Boulder.
+Transitioning away from fresh vegetable production currently his family farm produces winter wheat, grain corn, silage corn, and pinto beans managing 2,500 irrigated acres.